Flexity Outlook (Toronto): Order options

 As early as June 2013, TTC CEO Andy Byford expressed the need for the TTC to order an additional 60 vehicles.
 According to a 2015 TTC report, the extra vehicles would address rising streetcar demand due to residential growth downtown.
 The option for 60 additional vehicles would cost of $361 million.
 The TTC can purchase an additional 60 vehicles at the current price, if the additional vehicles are ordered before the 60th vehicle is delivered.
 In September 2016, the TTC Board rejected the recommendation citing the Bombardier Flexity delivery delays, the extra cost of keeping the old fleet running, and the possibility of buying buses at a lower price with federal funding.
 Byford said that using buses instead of streetcars was inefficient due to capacity differences.
 TTC Chair Josh Colle said not considering the option is part of "our ongoing dramas and pressures with Bombardier."
 According to the Bombardier contract, the option for an additional 60 streetcars expired when the 60th car of the original order was delivered.

 The Flexity contract originally specified the installation of pantographs only for the first 60 vehicles.
 On February 24, 2014, the TTC exercised an option to put pantographs on the remaining 144 vehicles at a cost of $4.5 million.

+Additional options

 In January 2018, the TTC Corporate Plan noted that 150 additional streetcars could be purchased by 2022 to increase system capacity, as well as to serve extensions along the city waterfront.
 In October 2020, the TTC board approved the purchase of 13 additional Flexity streetcars for $140 million, with an option to purchase up to 60 streetcars if additional funding became available.
 In May 2021, an agreement was reached to order 60 streetcars and expand the Hillcrest Complex at a cost of $568 million, with the cost shared between the three tiers of government.
 The Flexity streetcars would be built at the former Bombardier plant in Thunder Bay.
 Delivery of the vehicles was estimated to begin in 2023.
+These streetcars are to be built by Alstom following their acquisition of Bombardier Transportation in 2021.

+The TTC put the first vehicles of the 60-vehicle order into service on the 504 King route on November 17, 2023.
+The TTC expected the remaining vehicles to be delivered by 2025.
+The cost of the order comes out of a $568 million streetcar program, which also covers reconfiguring the Hillcrest Complex to store at least 25 streetcars.
+The program cost was jointly funded by the federal and provincial governments ($180 million each), and the City of Toronto ($208 million).